Lobbyist Tim Meenan

 ealth Quality Subcommittee, Health Care Appropriations Subcommittee, and Health & Human Services Committee.
 SB684 by Brandes was referred to Children, Families, and Elder Affairs; Appropriations Subcommittee on Health and Human Services; and Appropriations.
 SB684 was placed on the agenda for Monday March 18th, where it was temporarily postponed by the Children & Families Committee, while HB649 is waiting to be heard in its first committee stop.
 These bills are likely dead.

 HB925 by Webb revises the basis for calculating the required assets in a home warranty association's premium reserve account, requiring that such reserve account be a separate auditable account and prohibits home warranties from excluding coverage solely because of the presence of rust or corrosion, except under certain circumstances.
 The bill also revises the basis for calculating the required assets in a service warranty association's premium reserve account.
-HB925 cleared its second committee last week the House Government Operations & Technology Appropriations Subcommittee and then passed in House Commerce this week and is on the Special Order Calendar to be heard on the House floor on April 24th.
+HB925 cleared its second committee last week the House Government Operations & Technology Appropriations Subcommittee and then passed in House Commerce this week and passed the full House this week.
 SB1690 By Broxson was referred to the Banking and Insurance Committee, Commerce and Tourism Committee, and the Rules Committee.
 The Senate bill passed its first committee in week 3 and then Senate Commerce and Tourism on April 8th.
-The bills last remaining stop will be Senate Rules and is on the agenda for April 23rd.
+The bill passed its remaining stop Senate Rules on April 23rd and heads next to the floor.

 1. INSURANCE OMNIBUS (POLICY EXECUTION) PASSES ON HOUSE FLOOR SB714/HB301

 HB301 by Representative Santiago and SB714 by Senator Brandes makes a number of changes to Florida Insurance Statutes.
-The bill has passed its third and final committee stop last week in the House this week and then off the House floor this week.
+The bill passed the House floor last week.

 HB301 makes a number of changes regarding insurance including: